tfraudet/PyAcphFlightsLogbook/README.md

 > Pending: :confused: to do!

-The section `[aprs]` is used to initialize  parameters relataed to APRS serveur connection and APRS messages filtering
+The section `[aprs]` is used to initialize  parameters related to APRS serveur connection and APRS messages filtering

 > Pending: :confused: to do!